brgillis/SHE_Validation/doc/PSF_Spatial_Validation-THIS_TEST_NEEDS_REVIEW-DO_NOT_IMPLEMENT.md

 This test is defined in the [WL Validation](https://euclid.roe.ac.uk/attachments/download/21974/EUCL-UBN-TS-8-001_WLValidation_2018-06-18.pdf) doc in VAL-WL-SHE-0020.

 ## Rational:
-To test accuracy of the effective PSF model (i.e., the spatial interpolation of the object PSF model model).
+To test accuracy of the effective PSF model (i.e., the spatial interpolation of the object PSF model).

 [ANT - the spatial interpolation test is no longer appropriate with the wavefront model.]